-The D. Mm. program represents formal preparation for and enrichment of the practice of ministry.
+The Doctor of Ministry program represents formal preparation for and enrichment of the practice of ministry.
 Four goals frame the program:

 1. To continue the candidate's learning and increase his/her effectiveness in ministry.
 We hope that as you matriculate in the program, you gain new insights and capacities that will strengthen your ministry.

 2. To provide a level of knowledge, theoretical clarity, and competence of practice, commensurate with the highest earned degree for the profession and practice of ministry.
-Persons seeking to enter the D. Mm. program must have a clearly definable context of ministry.
+Persons seeking to enter the Doctor of Ministry program must have a clearly definable context of ministry.

-3. To wed the traditional theological educational framework with an urban planning framework to prepare D. Mm. candidates with the theoretical and methodological underpinnings and practical knowledge to become more active and successful in their community-building efforts.
+3. To wed the traditional theological educational framework with an urban planning framework to prepare Doctor of Ministry candidates with the theoretical and methodological underpinnings and practical knowledge to become more active and successful in their community-building efforts.